Avsim.com: Hacking case

-On May 12, 2009, AVSIM was attacked by a hacker, resulting in a catastrophic loss of data of the website.
+On May 12, 2009, AVSIM was attacked by a hacker, resulting in a catastrophic loss of data from the website.
 Tom Allensworth, CEO and Publisher of AVSIM, explained that the site used two servers to back-up the site's data, but that the hacker deleted the content of both, destroying the ability to use one server to restore the data of the other.
 The site had not established an external backup system.
 After AVSIM went offline, Allensworth issued the following announcement: “We regret to inform the flight simulation community that on Tuesday, May 12, AVSIM was hacked and effectively destroyed.
 The method of the hack makes recovery difficult, if not impossible, to recover from.
 Both servers, that was the library/email and website/forum servers were attacked.
 AVSIM is totally offline at this time and we expect to be so for some time to come.
 We are not able to predict when we will be back online, if we can come back at all.
 We will post more news as we are able to in the coming days and weeks….”

 Nevertheless, the recovery process went quicker than most expected.
-Sections of the site began restoration on May 26, and as of May 28, most of the site has been recovered to its original form, but the file library and some links are still being repaired.
-The cost of the recovery of the site is about $25,000 to pay for new servers and experts who will recover the files.
-Most of that cost has been funded through Avsim's donation system and advertisers.
-Limited service was restored after Memorial Day, 2009.
-The file library was then tentatively scheduled for reactivation in the first week of June, 2009 following file investigation, debugging, and recompilation.
+Sections of the site began restoration on May 26, and as of May 28, most of the site had been recovered to its original form, but the file library and some links were still being repaired.
+The cost of the recovery of the site was about $25,000 (USD) to pay for new servers and experts to recover the files.
+Most of that cost had been funded through Avsim's donation system and advertisers.
+Limited service was restored after Memorial Day, 2009 and full service was tentatively scheduled for reactivation in the first week of June, 2009 following file investigation, debugging, and recompilation.